ChimeraCoder/gojson/README.md

 gojson
 ======

-gojson attempts to generate go struct definitions from json documents
+gojson attempts to generate go struct definitions from json or yaml documents

+This is a forked version with yaml supported added.

 Example